-The request for a diversity supplement must be submitted by the Phase II awardee in an email to the DOE Office of SBIR/STTR Programs email address at sbir-sttr@science.doe.gov no later than December 5, 2022.
-You will be notified of final DOE selections by mid-January 2023.
+The request for a diversity supplement must be submitted by the Phase II awardee in an email to the DOE Office of SBIR/STTR Programs email address at sbir-sttr@science.doe.gov no later than December 5, 2023.
+There is a limit of one diversity supplement application per Phase II award.
+You will be notified of final DOE selections by mid-January 2024.